xiechengmude/xDAN-Voice-speaches/docs/index.md

     This project was previously named `faster-whisper-server`.
 I've decided to change the name from `faster-whisper-server`, as the project has evolved to support more than just ASR.

-!!! note

-    These docs are a work in progress.

 # Speaches

 `speaches` is an OpenAI API-compatible server supporting streaming transcription, translation, and speech generation.
 Speach-to-Text is powered by [faster-whisper](https://github.com/SYSTRAN/faster-whisper) and for Text-to-Speech [piper](https://github.com/rhasspy/piper) and [Kokoro](https://huggingface.co/hexgrad/Kokoro-82M) are used.
 This project aims to be Ollama, but for TTS/STT models.